 - Once you have administered all of the medicines you need to do a final tube flushing, your doctor will tell you how much water to use for this

 - Recommence the feed if necessary.
 However, some medicines may not mix well with the feed or may not work if there is food in the stomach, so you may need to leave some time before recommencing the feed.
 Your doctor will advise you if any of your medicines need special care such as this but if in any doubt, seek additional advice.

-Some medicines interact so much with feeds that the feed has to be stopped for at least 2 hours before and 2 hours the medicine is given.
-If you are told to do this then it is really important that you follow this instruction otherwise the medicine wont work.
+Some medicines interact so much with feeds that the feed has to be stopped for at least 2 hours before and 2 hours after the medicine is given.
+If you are told to do this then it is really important that you follow this instruction otherwise the medicine will not work.